Short story

 “Sorry, I forgot for a second how much you love painting.”

 He put his brush down and went outside with a big smile.
 He looked at the sunset, but this time it made him feel something different.
-Today, that color was more than cadmium red and yellow ochre.
+Today, that color was more than a mix of red and yellow.
 It was the exact color his soul was glowing.

 He wanted to take a glimpse at all the paintings, but he went one by one.